pimhooghiemstra/plintpwa-vue-1/README.md

-# plintpwa-vue-1
+# Project description
 This repo contains the code that accompanies the blog post you can read here https://www.blog.plint-sites.nl/progressive-web-app-using-vue-cli-3/

 It's a simple PWA created using the @vue/cli with the pwa plugin.
-It uses the Notifications API to show a notification when you click the button
+It uses the Notifications API to show a notification when you click the green button

 ![The app we'll build](https://www.blog.plint-sites.nl/wordpress/wp-content/uploads/2018/10/app-homepage.png)

+## Demo
+I'll post the url of the demo site soon!

 ## Project setup
 ```